Hasidic 'defectors' find challenges, isolation in pursuing a new life

 She went to the meeting with the Vaad with her husband.
 "At the table were eight middle-aged men in black hats and suits; they sported long gray-and-white beards," Goldberger recalled in her essay.
 "I sat with my trembling hands folded on my lap and adjusted my long black skirt — part of the uber-modest ensemble I had carefully chosen hours before — for the umpteenth time, and awaited the storm."

-The men said they could not abide her violations of modesty rules -- they'd heard she let her hair grow.
+The men said they could not abide her violations of those modesty rules -- they'd heard she let her hair grow.

 "How did the Vaad Hatznius find out?" she wondered.
 "I knew that the Vaad Hatznius was going to catch on to my secret at some point, and now it had."